GiorgioLimoncella/NonDifferentialityTest/README.md

-## Non-Differentiallity Sensitivity Test
+## Non-Differential Sensitivity Test

-Welcome to the NonDifferentialityTest repository.
+Welcome to the NonDifferential Sensitivity Test repository.
 Here, you will find

 * code to run a novel test designed to detect non-differential sensitivity of an indicator
 * code to run a simulation to assess power of the test
-* simulation results for some specified scenarios (in the Shiny Ap).
+* simulation results for some specified scenarios (in the Shiny App).

 ## Shiny App